Business sale agreement: any business

 The purchase price may be apportioned among the assets to assist in tax planning.

 If there is a property or a lease, then the buyer is may be taking it over.
 We include provisions in this document to do that.
-To complete the freehold transfer, you will need to hire a firm of solicitors to complete a Land Registry transfer form and pay a fee.
-That should not cost much since there is little work involved.
+To complete the freehold transfer, you may want to hire a conveyancer or firm of solicitors to complete the Land Registry transfer form for you.

 - Agreement for sale